Tropicália: Critiques

 Tropicália's controversy can be traced to the uncertain and unfriendly relationship the members of the movement had with the mass media.
 The movement's emphasis on art clashed with the media's need for mass appeal and marketability.
 Tropicália additionally had an image of sensuality and flamboyance.
 This was a protest to the reinstated oppression of Brazil's military rule in the 1960s, and an additional cause for media pushback.
-In 1968, Tropicália events at clubs, music festivals, and television shows attracted media attention and aroused tension between Caetano Veloso and Gilberto Gil and their critics.
-This widespread attention attracted the attention and suspicion of the military, who feared Tropicália's influence of protest in the cultural realm.
+In 1968, tropicália events at clubs, music festivals, and television shows attracted media attention and aroused tension between Caetano Veloso and Gilberto Gil and their critics.
+This widespread interest attracted the attention and suspicion of the military, who feared tropicália's influence of protest in the cultural realm.

-Near the end of 1968, Tropicália experienced a shift to a more overt association with international countercultures and movements, most notably that of African American Black Power in the United States.
+Near the end of 1968, tropicália experienced a shift to a more overt association with international countercultures and movements, most notably that of African-American Black Power in the United States.
 The movement was becoming increasingly leftist, and pushed for artistic output.
-At a later Tropicália concert in the same year, during a performance by Caetano Veloso, a riot erupted in the auditorium between tropicalists and supporters of nationalist-participant music.
+At a later tropicália concert in the same year, during a performance by Caetano Veloso, a riot erupted in the auditorium between tropicalists and supporters of nationalist-participant music.
 The nationalists were primarily college students, and the uproar culminated with screams and hurling garbage at Veloso.
 The nationalist-participant group's resistance of the movement was nothing new, but this incident was the tipping point of their opposition.
-At the nightclub Sucata, Tropicália shows became increasingly resistant to Brazil's military-run society.
-Due to Veloso's refusal to censor the shows to government wishes, the military began to monitor Tropicália events.
+At the nightclub Sucata, tropicália shows became increasingly resistant to Brazil's military-run society.
+Due to Veloso's refusal to censor the shows to government wishes, the military began to monitor tropicália events.
 On December 27, 1968, at the peak of government repression, Caetano Veloso and Gilberto Gil were arrested, detained, and exiled to London for two and a half years.

-Modern critic Roberto Schwarz addresses Tropicália's hand in solidifying the idea of the absurd as a permanent evil of Brazil, and its issues with an ideological mentality.
+Modern critic Roberto Schwarz addresses tropicália's hand in solidifying the idea of the absurd as a permanent evil of Brazil, and its issues with an ideological mentality.
 However, the approaches of the movement were ever-shifting and did not stick to one central idea.